fossabot/grenadier/packages/web/src/form/README.md

-# Redwood Form
+# Grenadier Form

-Redwood provides several helpers to make your life easier when working with forms.
+Grenadier provides several helpers to make your life easier when working with forms.
 It is a simple wrapper around [react-hook-form](https://react-hook-form.com/) that makes it even easier to use in many cases.
-If Redwood's form helpers aren't flexible enough for you, you can always use `react-hook-form` directly, or use any other [form builder](https://github.com/jaredpalmer/formik) that works with React.
+If Grenadier's form helpers aren't flexible enough for you, you can always use `react-hook-form` directly, or use any other [form builder](https://github.com/jaredpalmer/formik) that works with React.

 > WARNING: This software is in alpha and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, RF is in the later stages of the "make it work" phase.

-Redwood currently provides the following form components:
+Grenadier currently provides the following form components:

-* `<Form>` surrounds all form elements and provides contexts for errors and form submission
+-   `<Form>` surrounds all form elements and provides contexts for errors and form submission
-* `<FormError>` displays an error message, typically at the top of your form, containing error messages from the server
+-   `<FormError>` displays an error message, typically at the top of your form, containing error messages from the server
-* `<Label>` is used in place of the HTML `<label>` tag and can respond to errors with different styling
+-   `<Label>` is used in place of the HTML `<label>` tag and can respond to errors with different styling
-* `<TextField>` is used in place of the HTML `<input type="text">` tag and can accept validation options and be styled differently in the presence of an error
+-   `<TextField>` is used in place of the HTML `<input type="text">` tag and can accept validation options and be styled differently in the presence of an error
-* `<TextAreaField>` is used in place of the HTML `<textarea>` tag and can accept validation options and be styled differently in the presence of an error
+-   `<TextAreaField>` is used in place of the HTML `<textarea>` tag and can accept validation options and be styled differently in the presence of an error
-* `<FieldError>` will display error messages from form validation and server errors
+-   `<FieldError>` will display error messages from form validation and server errors
-* `<Submit>` is used in place of `<button type="submit">` and will trigger a validation check and "submission" of the form (actually executes the function given to the `onSubmit` attribute on `<Form>`)
+-   `<Submit>` is used in place of `<button type="submit">` and will trigger a validation check and "submission" of the form (actually executes the function given to the `onSubmit` attribute on `<Form>`)

 Some fields share options: